Ehanlion/mist_obsidian_mobile/1. Dungeons/First Compound, battle.md

 **Multiattack**: The Prison Tender makes two Glaive of Subduction attacks.
 The first attack benefits from the **Subduction** trait.
 **Glaive of Subduction**: *Melee attack roll*: +9, reach 10 ft., *Hit*: 12 (1d10 + 5) slashing damage

+The [[3.
+Items/Glaive of Subduction|Glaive of Subduction]] grants the Prison Tender the ability to cast the following spells:
+- 1/day:
+- 2/day: